-Discharges – Obtaining Copies
+Discharge Documents – Obtaining Copies

 Honorable discharges are required for a host of purposes including all benefit filings, retirement programs, SSA, veterans’ preference and burials.
 Our office can assist you in obtaining military discharges or other military records including medical records.